spleshka/drupal-reactjs-docker/README.md

     git clone git@github.com:spleshka/drupal-reactjs-docker.git
     ```

-2. Add the following lines to `/etc/hosts` file (or configure it on local DNS server, whatever works better for you):
+2. Bootstrap Docker containers listed in `docker-compose.yml` file:

     ```
-    # Main reactjs app.
-    127.0.0.1 example.local

-    # Drupal backend.
-    127.0.0.1 api.example.local

-    # PhpMyAdmin for UI access to Drupal database.
-    127.0.0.1 pma.example.local

-    # Access all rerouted emails.
-    # DOES NOT CAPTURE EMAILS SENT THROUGH SMTP.
-    127.0.0.1 emails.example.local
-    ```

-3. Bootstrap Docker containers listed in `docker-compose.yml` file:

-    ```
     docker-compose up -d
     ```

     During the process all necessary containers will be downloaded.
-    As well as that, `npm install` will be invoked to build ReactJS dependencies inside of Docker image.
+    As well as that, `npm install` will be invoked to build ReactJS dependencies inside of Docker container.
-    This process may take several minutes.
+    This process may take 1-2 minutes.
-    It means that `http://example.local` will not be reachable until that (you'll see nginx 502 error).
+    It means that `http://app.docker.localhost:8000/` will not be reachable until that (you'll see nginx error).

     You DON'T need to have `npm` installed locally.

-4. At this point `./drupal` folder is still empty.
+3. At this point `./drupal` folder is still empty.
 Let's get it fixed:

     ```
-    rm drupal/.gitkeep
+    sudo rm drupal/.gitkeep
     docker-compose run backend_php composer create-project drupal-composer/drupal-project:8.x-dev . --stability dev --no-interaction -vvv
     ```

     All we do here is downloading Drupal with its dependencies using `backend_php` container.
     The installation might take around 5 minutes.
 No worries, it's expected.
-    Please refer to `https://github.com/drupal-composer/drupal-project` for additional info.
+    Check out [Drupal Project](https://github.com/drupal-composer/drupal-project) for development guideline.

     You DON'T need to have `composer` installed locally.

-5. You will want to get all the dependencies for React.js as well:

-    ```
-    docker-compose run frontend npm install
-    ```

-6. Go ahead and open any host listed in step #2 and you're ready to go!
-For example: [api.example.local](http://api.example.local)

-    If you get an error [503 Service Temporarily Unavailable](https://github.com/spleshka/drupal-reactjs-docker/issues/3) run `docker network create proxy-nginx` to create a new network that is required.
+4. It's all done now!
+You may try accessing any host listed in the `Hosts` section of this manual.

-7. As the final step you'd probably want to commit everything to your own repository.
+5. As the final step you'd probably want to commit everything to your own repository.
     Feel free to drop `.git` folder in the project root and initialize it with your git settings.

     As soon as this is done it's safe to run `git add -A` and commit everything what's been added.